 King Louis VII of France: My dear man, crowned heads are free to play a little game of courtesy, but nations owe one another none.

-Archbishop of Canterbury: Those times are over.
+Archbishop of Canterbury: Those violent days are over.
 The priest is back in his sanctuary.
-It is peace time.
+It is peacetime now.

 [first title card]

 Title card: In the year 1066, William the Conqueror crossed from France with his Norman army and conquered the Saxons of Britain at the Battle of Hastings.
 Henry II, his great grandson, continued to rule over the oppressed Saxon peasants, backed by the swords of his Barons and by the power of his imported Norman clergy.

 Cardinal 1: [in papal waiting hall] That man Becket smacks of too much sincerity.
 A practice that is most disconcerting.

 Cardinal 2: Fiddlesticks.
 Sincerity is a form of strategy just like any other.
 In a pinch I have been known to use it myself.

 Cardinal 3: The trouble is, if your opponent starts being sincere at the same time you do, then the game becomes horribly confusing.

 King Henry II: Don't be nervous, Bishop.
 I'm not asking for absolution.
 I've something far worse than a sin on my conscience: a mistake.